Drawing on green building leaders

 Biography

 Emma Schindler is a seasoned professional with over two decades of experience in the construction materials industry.
 She holds a Bachelor of Science from the University of Toronto and an Executive MBA from Ivey Business School, enhancing her strategic insight and leadership capabilities.
-Currently serving as the Vice President of Sales & Marketing at CRH Canada since July 2021, Emma brings a wealth of expertise to the sector.
+Serving as the Vice President of Sales & Marketing at CRH Canada since July 2021 and promoted to Vice President, Commercial, Market Intelligence, Transportation & Logistics in November 2024, Emma brings a wealth of expertise to the sector.

 Throughout her career, Emma has excelled in various roles, demonstrating her proficiency in sales, marketing, and strategic planning.
 Prior to her current position, she held key roles in sales management, where she successfully drove revenue growth and expanded market presence.
 Her career journey also includes roles in customer service and logistics, where she developed a strong foundation in understanding customer needs and optimizing operational processes.
 Her multifaceted experience has equipped her with a comprehensive understanding of the industry and a track record of delivering results.